wp-plugins/display-timezone/readme.txt

 Contributors: midhund
 Tags: admin, timezone
 Tested up to: 3.0.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2

-[Display Timezone](http://apps.tutorboy.com/display-timezone/) is simple plug-in to display current time with timezone in the upper right of your admin screen on every page.
+Display Timezone is simple plug-in to display current time with timezone in the upper right of your admin screen on every page.

 == Description ==